SU_A_18

 [i] Quetta?

 [r] Yes, Quetta is the province of Pakistan.
 So, Kandahar and Quetta is like the border between Afghanistan and Pakistan.
-A border province.
-Borders.
+A border province. border [border].
 So we went to Quetta.
-And I thought, we thought: Quetta isn’t in Afghanistan, is it?
-So we’re in Pakistan.
-That wasn’t easy either.
+And I thought, we thought: Quetta is not in Afghanistan, is it?
+So we are in Pakistan.
+That was not that easy either.
 When we left Kandahar, I had to put on a hijab.
-Because we wanted to cross the border, without a passport, without papers.
-That is very difficult to go to another country.
-So I had to visit a hijab.
-And my brother Bismillah, he had to go in the car, but in the back.
-How can I say that?
+Because if you want to cross the border, without a passport, without papers.
+That is super difficult to go to another country.
+So I had to put on a hijab.
+And my brother [name], he had to go in the car, but back.
+How can I say?
 The suitcase!
 He had to sleep in the suitcase.
 And I was wearing a hijab.
-I had to laugh a little when I put on the hijab.
-And I thought: Oh, thank God I’m not a girl.
+I had to laugh a little when I put on a hijab.
+And I thought: oh, Fortunately I am not a girl.
 So we left.
-That was a bit fun but we had a hard time too.
-The weather was super warm and I was wearing a hijab.
-We left, we arrived in Quetta.
-We spent two days in Quetta.
-Then we went back to Baluchistan.
-Baluchistan is also a province of Pakistan.
+That was a bit fun but we too have a hard time.
+The weather was super hot and I was wearing a hijab.
+We left, We arrived in Quetta.
+We spent two days overnight, left in Quetta.
+Then we left back, to Balochistan.
+Balochistan is also a province of Pakistan.

 [i] Iran.

-[r] Pakistan also has a Baluchistan.
+[r] Pakistan also has a Balochistan.
 Between the border of Iran and Pakistan.
-Here is the border, Pakistan here also calls Baluchistan.
-So is Iran.
+Here is the border, Pakistan here also calls Balochistan.
+Iran too.
 So we went there.
 And we had to stay there one night.
-At night we left for Iran.
+Leave for Iran at night.
 To cross the border.
-So at noon, two o’clock in the morning.
-We left on foot from Pakistan to Iran.
-To cross the border.
-We walked for almost five hours.
-We had no water.
-And the weather was also super warm.
+So at night around twelve, two hours.
+Then we left Pakistan to Iran on foot.
+To put the border.

-[r] At night, yes.
-That was also super warm.
-Baluchistan is always warm, I think.
-So we did everything on foot, we had no water, I was super thirsty, everyone was thirsty.
+[r] at night, yes.
+That was also super hot.
+Balochistan is always warm, I think.
+So we did everything on foot, We had no water, I was very thirsty, Everyone was thirsty.
 Everyone was almost, almost dead.

 [i] Were you with a group of people?

-[i] You were hungry, your brother was ill.
+[i] You were hungry, your brother was sick.

 [r] My brother was sick!
 My brother was sick.
-So the cops, they had three horses.
+So agents , they had three horses.
 They had three horses.
-With different things on the horses and stuff.
-So I went to… That was very difficult for my brother to go to Turkey.
-So I thought… He was almost dying, my brother.
+With different things on the horses and such.
+So I went to … That was super difficult to go to Turkey for my brother to go.
+So I thought … He was almost dying, my brother.
 He was super sick.
 He was almost dying.
-Luckily I had done a little sport in Afghanistan.
+Fortunately I had done a little bit of sport in Afghanistan.
 I was a bit fit.
 And when my brother was in Afghanistan, he smoked a little bit.
 And if you smoke, then your …

 [i] lungs.

-[r] Yes, your lungs don’t work very well.
-So he was super sick and then I went to the cop.
+[r] Yes, your lungs don’t work so well.
+So he was super sick and then I went to the agent .
 With a very friendly request.
-I said: Look, you are my big brother.
-I told the officer, they were not friendly, they always had a stick.
-If you sit a little bit, if you take a little break, they are going to hit you super hard.
-They think you’re a donkey, or I don’t know, sorry, that you’re a cow, that you’re a horse.
-They succeed you superhard.
+I said: look, You are my big brother.
+I told the agent, they were not friendly They always had a stick.
+If you’re a little bit, If you take a little break, they will hit you super hard.
+They don’t think you’re a human.
+They think you are a donkey, or I don’t know, sorry, that you are a cow, that you are a horse.
+They succeed super hard.

 [r] No?
 They were Kurdish.